EliaTG/Lux-Extension/README.md

+# Lux-Extension
-#Lux-Extension is a chrome extension that helps us to save tabs.
+Lux-Extension is a chrome extension that helps us to save tabs.
 It is developed in the JavaScript language.